kenatiod/MUT/Understanding Machine Understanding.md

 ### 4.4 --Marching Orders

 **"Do.
 Or do not.
-There is no 'try'." ~ Jedi master Yoda**
+There is no 'try'."** ~ Jedi master Yoda

-_Alice, Bob, and Claude sit around a whiteboard covered in notes and diagrams, the culmination of their efforts to define the goals and principles of the Multifaceted Understanding Test Tool._
+_Alice, Bob, and Claude sit around a holographic whiteboard covered in notes and diagrams, the culmination of their efforts to define the goals and principles of the Multifaceted Understanding Test Tool._

 Alice: _leaning back with a satisfied sigh_ Well, I think we've made some real progress here.
 The MUTT is starting to take shape, and I feel like we've got a solid foundation to build on.